 Participating in the Mobility Challenge gave NetSpend a chance...more

 University Federal Credit Union was one of the earliest Mobility Challenge adopters, participating in the first Mobility Week in 2014.
-By taking the Mobility 20/20 Challenge to reduce the number of employees driving alone at peak rush hours – reducing that number by 20% by the year 2020 – the credit union wanted to improve both the well-being of the community and its employees.
+By taking the Mobility Challenge to reduce the number of employees driving alone at peak rush hours the credit union wanted to improve both the well-being of the community and its employees.

-When the Mobility Challenge began in 2014, Advanced Micro Devices (AMD) was one of the first companies to participate – and in the two years since taking the challenge, the company has continued to connect employees with mobility options.
+When the Mobility Challenge began in 2014, Advanced Micro Devices (AMD) was one of the first companies to participate – and since taking the challenge, the company has continued to connect employees with mobility options.

 Full service commercial real estate company Endeavor Real Estate Group joined the Mobility Challenge in 2016 both to take on an active role as a corporate leader and to help improve employee morale and retention.